ReneeErnst/ravelry_playground/README.md

         `gcloud config set compute/region <compute_region>`

 You should now be set up to interact with GCP from your running container!
+You can now exit by simply entering 'exit'.